astronomer/airflow-provider-great-expectations/docs/contributing/contributing-guide.md

 To contribute to the Great Expectations Airflow Provider project:

 1. Create a [GitHub Issue](https://github.com/astronomer/airflow-provider-great-expectations/issues) describing a bug, enhancement, or feature request.
+2. Fork the repository.
-2. Open a branch off of the `main` branch and create a Pull Request into the `main` branch from your feature branch.
+3. In your fork, open a branch off of the `main` branch.
+4. Create a Pull Request into the `main` branch of the Provider repo from your forked feature branch.
-3. Link your issue to the pull request.
+5. Link your issue to the Pull Request.
-4. After you complete development on your feature branch, request a review.
+6. After you complete development on your feature branch, request a review.
 A maintainer will merge your PR after all reviewers approve it.

 ## Set up a local development environment

-Setting up a local development environment involves fulfilling requirements, cloning the repo, and setting up a virtual environment.
+Setting up a local development environment involves fulfilling requirements, getting a copy of the repository, and setting up a virtual environment.

 ### Requirements